birendra2007-web/diwaliwebsite/README.md

 # diwaliwebsite
-This is my first Repository, also  it is the beginning a coding journey.
+This is my first Repository.
+Author-Birendra KUmar